varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 We have made an effort to adapt the support of Unix domain sockets in VCL so that you may not have to change anything in your VCL deployment at all, other than changing the version to 4.1.

-Most importantly, this affects the meaning of the ``*.ip`` variables and the use of ACLs; and there are a number of other details you should consider.
+The short story is that where VCL requires an IP value, the value is ``0.0.0.0:0`` for a connection that was addressed as a UDS -- the "any IPv4" address with port 0.
+So your use of IP-valued elements in VCL will continue to work and may not have to change, but there are some consequences that you should consider, covered in the following.

 If you don't use UDSen, then nothing about VCL changes.
 UDS support requires version 4.1, so if you are keeping your VCL level at 4.0 (and